Chickerell: Economy

 There are two industrial estates: Granby Industrial Estate and the Lynch Lane Industrial Estate.
 Blundell Harling Ltd, KEMET Electronics Corp., ASM Assembly Systems Ltd (formerly DEK Printing Machines Ltd), Tecan Components Ltd, Ultra Electronics, Weymouth Land Registry are some of the area's major employers.

+Several sites for camping and motorhomes are located along the coast and inland.

+A 45 MW gas power station and a small solar farm is located at the Chickerell Substation, where a 2.4 GWh grid battery is approved for 2028.

 Transport

 The nearest railway station to Chickerell is Weymouth, 2.0 mi away from the town.
 The nearest coach station is at Weymouth, the nearest airport is Bournemouth Airport.

 The B3157 Chickerell Road connects Chickerell to Weymouth east bound, and Bridport along the coast to the west.
 This is the only major road in or near the town.